 - Fresh parsley, chopped, for garnish

-1 Slow cook the sausage, chicken, and veggies: Add the onion, celery, bell pepper, garlic, sausage, chicken, tomatoes, chicken stock, oregano, bay leaves, and Creole seasoning to a large slow cooker.
+1 Slow cook the sausage, chicken, and veggies: Add the onion, celery, bell pepper, garlic, sausage, chicken, tomatoes, oregano, bay leaves, and Creole seasoning to a large slow cooker.
 Stir together well.

 Cook on high for 3 hours or on low for 4 to 5 hours.
 You are ready to move onto the next step when the veggies are very tender and the chicken is cooked through and you can pull it easily apart.

-2 Add the rice and shrimp: Rinse the rice well with cold water until the water runs clear.
-Leave the shells on the shrimp, but use kitchen shears to cut up the backs; this will make them easier to peel later.
+2 Add the shrimp and cook on high: Leave the shells on the shrimp, but use kitchen shears to cut up the backs; this will make them easier to peel later.

-Add the rice and shrimp to the slow cooker.
-Stir it in, cover, and cook for another 30 to 45 minutes until the rice is tender.
-(If you cook the rice and shrimp for longer than an hour or so, the rice will start to get soggy and the shrimp will get tough.)
+Add the shrimp to the slow cooker.
+Stir it in, cover, and cook on high for another 30 to 45 minutes until the shrimp are cooked through.

-3 Taste and season: Remove bay leaves and taste the jambalaya.
+3 Taste and season: Remove bay leaves from the jambalaya and taste.
 Season with salt and pepper to taste and garnish with fresh chopped parsley.
 Either peel the shells off the shrimp now, or serve with the shells on and instruct guests to remove the shells as they eat.

-This jambalaya is best served right away to feed a hungry crowd.
 Leftovers will keep in the fridge in air-tight containers for 2 to 3 days and then the shrimp start to really break down.
 This dish doesn’t freeze particularly well.
-The combination of rice, shrimp and sauce doesn’t reheat easily without making the shrimp very rubbery.
+The combination of rice, shrimp, and sauce doesn’t reheat easily without making the shrimp very rubbery.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Slow Cooker Jambalaya on Simply Recipes.
 Thank you!Print